barrysteyn/pelican_plugin-render_math/Readme.md

 The plugin also ensures that Typogrify and recognized math "play" nicely together, by ensuring [Typogrify](https://github.com/mintchaos/typogrify) does not alter math content.
-It requires at a minimum Pelican version 3.5 and Typogrify version 2.0.7 to achieve this.
+It requires at a minimum Pelican version *3.5* and Typogrify version *2.0.7* to work.
-If these versions are not available, Typogrify will be disabled.
+If these versions are not available, Typogrify will be disabled for the entire site.

 Both Markdown and reStructuredText is supported.